According to my doctors, I’m exactly 35 weeks pregnant today. According to my body, I’m exactly 55 weeks pregnant.

 Own the appointments.

 If you’re like me and have a billion doctors’ appointments towards the end of your pregnancy, own it.
 Remember you are a professional and having a doctor’s appointment doesn’t make you any less good at your job.
 For me, one of the most difficult things about expecting my first child is learning to weave impending expectations related to motherhood with my own sense of self.
 I try to view these new aspects of my life as complementary and not competing.
-Yes, 2-4 doctors’ appointments a week takes me away from my desk more than I’d like.
-But because of this care I’m confident in my baby’s health and can focus on the task at hand when I’m at the office (unless I need to run to the bathroom . . . again).
+Yes, 2-4 doctors’ appointments a week take me away from my desk more than I’d like.
+But because of this care, I’m confident in my baby’s health and can focus on the task at hand when I’m at the office (unless I need to run to the bathroom . . . again).
 I also think that displaying this confidence, even if it’s just for show, tells others to take me seriously and not write me off as a new mother who doesn’t care about her job.
 Because I love my job!

-I wish I had more snarky points about being awkward at the office, but honestly besides the discomfort, ranging from mild to extreme in any given day, I am glad I am working in my third trimester.
-Without the office I would be sitting at home, trying to set up my nursery but getting breathless and instead sitting on my couch twiddling my thumbs/Googling my symptoms to feed my anxiety.
+I wish I had more snarky points about being awkward at the office, but honestly, besides the discomfort, ranging from mild to extreme on any given day, I am glad I am working in my third trimester.
+Without the office, I would be sitting at home, trying to set up my nursery but getting breathless, and instead of sitting on my couch twiddling my thumbs/Googling my symptoms to feed my anxiety.
 So thank you, mean doctor, for not signing off on my leave despite my intense desire every morning to just give in to my ailments.
 My paycheck and sanity thank you.